 Factors contributing to total % Change

 Organic / Operational FX Translation Acquisitions / Divestitures, net Restructuring Costs Other

-Net Sales (2)% 13%
+Net Sales (4)% - 12% -

-Cost of Sales 3 % 16% (1)%
+Cost of Sales (1)% - 13% -

-Operating Profits (12)% (2)% 12% 7 % (1)%
+Operating Profits (4)% 11% (5)% 17%

-As discussed further in the "Business Overview" and "Results of Operations" sections of Management's Discussion and Analysis of Financial Condition and Results of Operations, for Pratt & Whitney only, the transactional impact of foreign exchange hedging at Pratt & Whitney Canada (P&WC) has been netted against the translational foreign exchange impact for presentation purposes in the above table.
+\ As discussed further in the "Business Overview" and "Results of Operations" sections of Management's Discussion and Analysis of Financial Condition and Results of Operations, for Pratt & Whitney only, the transactional impact of foreign exchange hedging at Pratt & Whitney Canada (P&WC) has been netted against the translational foreign exchange impact for presentation purposes in the above table.
 For all other segments, these foreign exchange transactional impacts are included within the organic/operational caption in their respective tables.
 Due to its potential significance to Pratt & Whitney's overall operating results, we believe it is useful to segregate the foreign exchange transactional impact in order to clearly identify the underlying financial performance.

-The organic sales decrease (2%) reflects a decrease in commercial aftermarket (7%), driven by lower large commercial engine spares sales, and in the military business (1%), offset by an increase in commercial engine sales (3%) and an increase in industrial volume at Pratt & Whitney Power Systems (2%).
-Sales increased (13%) as a result of the consolidation of IAE and the transfer of the APU business to Pratt & Whitney from UTC Aerospace Systems.
+The organic sales decrease (4%) is driven by lower military engine deliveries (5%) and commercial aftermarket sales (3%), partially offset by higher commercial engine volume (3%) and military spares sales (1%).
+The increase in "Acquisitions and divestitures, net" (12%) reflects the consolidation of IAE and the transfer of the APU business to Pratt & Whitney from UTC Aerospace Systems, offset by the divestiture of Pratt & Whitney Power Systems.